 Many of our U.S. and International defined benefit pension plans are invested in assets which will be used to cover future benefit payments.
-Assets may include investments in mutual funds, collective investment trusts, index-funds, corporate bonds, government-backed bonds and insurance contracts or annuity "buy-ins."
+Assets may include investments in mutual funds, collective investment trusts, index-funds, index funds, corporate bonds, government-backed bonds and insurance contracts or annuity "buy-ins."
 The assets include both return seeking assets and liability-hedging assets.
 As the population of the plan participants age and future cash flows become more certain, we undertake asset de-risking initiatives, including the purchase of buy-in contracts, particularly in the UK.
 These investments provide a stream of income equal to future benefit payments for pre-defined groups of participants; however, the Company maintains the primary liability for the projected benefit obligation related to these groups.
-As of December 31, 2022 and 2021, buy-in contracts represented \$98 million, or 17%, and \$135 million, or 16%, of the Company's total plan assets, respectively.
+As of December 31, 2022 December 31, 2023 and 2021, 2022, buy-in contracts represented \$98 million \$107 million, or 17% 18%, and \$135 \$98 million, or 16% 17%, of the Company's total plan assets, respectively.

 Additionally, our plan assets may, from time to time, be invested in assets designed to diversify the investment portfolio and protect against equity market movements.
 Some of these assets may only be redeemed on a quarterly basis.
-As of December 31, 2022 and 2021, equity diversifying assets represented \$84 million, or 15%, and \$95 million, or 11%, of the Company's total plan assets, respectively.
+As of December 31, 2022 December 31, 2023 and 2021, 2022, equity diversifying assets represented \$77 million, or 13%, and \$84 million, or 15%, and \$95 million, or 11%, of the Company's total plan assets, respectively.
 Other than the buy-in contracts and equity diversifiers noted above, we believe that our plan assets are highly liquid and may be readily redeemed to cover necessary plan payments.
 There is a high degree of predictability of payments made from our defined benefit plans.

-Based upon the annual valuation of our defined benefit pension plans at December 31, 2022, we expect net periodic benefit cost to be approximately \$8 million in 2023.
+Based upon the annual valuation of our defined benefit pension plans at December 31, 2022 December 31, 2023, we expect net periodic benefit cost to be approximately \$8 million \$6 million in 2023, 2024.
 See Note 17, "Profit Sharing, Retirement Savings Plans and Defined Benefit Pension Plans," for further details on our defined benefit pension plans.